Rocket launcher: History

+Muratori is the source for the widespread claim that the earliest recorded European use of rocket artillery dates to 1380.

+Iron-cased rockets were used by Kingdom of Mysore under the rule of King Hyder Ali.
+King Hyder Ali and his son King Tipu Sultan, used the rockets effectively against the British East India Company during the 1780s and 1790s.
+Their conflicts with the company exposed the British to this technology further, which was then used to advance European rocketry with the development of the Congreve rocket in 1805 (Tipu Sultan rockets) during the mid 18th century, and were later modified and used by the British.
+The later models and improvements were known as the Congreve rocket and used in the Napoleonic Wars.

-Rockets were introduced to the West during the Napoleonic Wars; the Congreve rocket was a British weapon devised by Sir William Congreve in 1804 after experiencing Indian rockets at the Siege of Seringapatam (1799).
+The Congreve rocket was a British weapon devised by Sir William Congreve in 1804 after experiencing Indian rockets at the Siege of Seringapatam (1799).
 Congreve rockets were launched from an iron trough about 18 in in length, called a chamber.
 These chambers could be fixed to the ground for horizontal launching, secured to a folding copper tripod for high angle fire or mounted on frames on carts or the decks of warships.

 The collection of the royal armies includes man-portable rocket launchers that appear (based on lock designs) to date from the two decades after 1820.
 These don't appear to have entered general use and no surviving documentation on them has been found.

 During the American Civil War, both the US and the Confederate militaries experimented upon and produced rocket launchers.
 Confederate forces used Congreve rockets in limited uses due to its inaccuracies, while the US forces used Hale patent rocket launcher which fired seven to ten inch rockets with fin stabilizers at a range of 2000 yard.